-What demographics, psychographics?
+How to identify your target audience?
+Should you start with demographics, or psychographics?
 Whether they are Series A companies, Series C, or sole business owners, and in what industry and verticals.
 Data analytics helps you identify exactly who they are.

 Stephen Light of Nolah Mattress says, “A data-centric approach helped my SME make a hugely beneficial shift in the way we targeted our audience.
 It shifted us from mass-marketing to precision-marketing and allowed us to anticipate consumer behavior and trends…”

 “When you let data lead you – and especially if you commit to updating and gathering new data – your marketing can be much more personalized, helping you send the most relevant content to the right customer segment rather than pump out mass content.”
 Light continues.

 Related: 9 Customer Segmentation Tips to Personalize Ecommerce Marketing and Drive More Sales

 Not all marketing channels yield the same results.
 As a small business with limited time, staffing and marketing budgets, it’s smart to prioritize high ROI channels.

 All our respondents (100%) say they analyze marketing performance.
 97.3% (almost all) analyze sales and website performance too.

 They affirm that data analytics for your small business will uncover your best-performing marketing channels.
 You’ll be able to better focus your resources.